Cosmeceutical Corner RSS

 Alissa Marrapodi

-Alissa Marrapodi is the managing editor for inside cosmeceuticals and production editor for Natural Products INSIDER.
+Alissa Marrapodi is the associate editor for inside cosmeceuticals and production editor for Natural Products INSIDER.
 She has a passion for all things natural, including food, cosmetics and supplements.
 She graduated from the Walter Cronkite School of Journalism and Mass Communications at Arizona State University with a bachelor’s in journalism.
 She loves hiking, photography, red wine and traveling.

 Do-It-Yourself Personal Care Products